-If the UPS is operating normally, without faults, the option to continue to turn to bypass or turn-off the UPS displays:
+If the UPS is operating normally, without faults, the option to continue to turn on or turn off the UPS displays:

 - a.
-Use the arrow buttons to select Turn to Bypass or Turn off UPS, and press Enter. - b.
+Use the arrow buttons to select Turn off output, and press Enter. - b.
 Use the arrow buttons to select No or Yes, then press Enter to confirm.